Meknassih/sudocu/README.md

 * Linux
 * MacOS

-# VSCode Users (all platforms)
-*Note* You must have a compiler toolchain installed in addition to vscode.

-* Download the quickstart
-* Rename the folder to your game name
-* Open the folder in VSCode
-* Run the build task ( CTRL+SHIFT+B or F5 )
-* You are good to go

 # Windows Users
 There are two compiler toolchains available for windows, MinGW-W64 (a free compiler using GCC), and Microsoft Visual Studio
 ## Using MinGW-W64